jamesmcarthur-3999/solar-system-physics-simulator/README.md

 1. **Textures**: The application will automatically download required textures on first run
 2. **Feature Integration**: Several features have been implemented and are now available through the UI
+3. **Module System**: The application uses a mixed module system (CommonJS for main process, ES modules for renderer)

 See [Next Steps](NEXT_STEPS_UPDATED.md) for detailed development plans.